We may earn affiliate commissions for the recommended products. Learn more.

 • Protocol cocktail.
 You can further enhance your security by mixing the TCP and UDP versions of the OpenVPN tunneling protocol.

-The cons of Double VPN
+The cons of double VPN

 • No Tor over VPN.
 You can't use these features together.
-While it's possible to surf the web with the Tor browser and Double VPN turned on, the speed will be slower than a limping snail.
+While it's possible to surf the web with the Tor browser and double VPN turned on, the speed will be slower than a limping snail.

-To sum up, the main drawbacks of Double VPN are reduced speed and poor server selection.
+To sum up, the main drawbacks of a double VPN are reduced speed and poor server selection.
 On the other hand, if you have a fast connection, you might not suffer from a significant speed drop-off.
 As for the lack of server options, you'll get the most popular destinations, such as the US or the Netherlands, which will be enough for most users.

-How does Double VPN work?
+How does double VPN work?

 1. A VPN app encrypts your traffic and sends it to a VPN server

-2. The server decrypts your traffic and hides your IP
+2. The server decrypts your traffic and hides your IP address

 3. The server sends unencrypted traffic to the designated target